Russell M. Nelson: Medical career

 Nelson served a two-year term of duty in the U.S. Army Medical Corps during the Korean War, and was stationed at Walter Reed Army Medical Center in Washington, D.C.
-While on duty, he was assigned to a research group formed by the commandant of the graduate school at Walter Reed, Col. William S. Stone and led by Dr. Fiorindo A. Simeone, a professor of surgery at Case Western Reserve University in Cleveland who had been a clinical investigator in the Mediterranean Theater during World War II.
-This team was focused on ways to improve the treatment of wounded and was sent to all five MASH units active in Korea along with two major evacuation hospitals, several field station hospitals, a prisoner of war camp and larger evacuation hospitals in Japan, Hawaii, and the mainland United States in order to implement such improvements.
+While on duty, he was assigned to a research group formed by the commandant of the graduate school at Walter Reed, Col. William S. Stone, and led by Fiorindo A. Simeone, a professor of surgery at Case Western Reserve University in Cleveland who had been a clinical investigator in the Mediterranean Theater during World War II.
+This team was focused on ways to improve the treatment of the wounded, and was sent to all five MASH units active in Korea along with two major evacuation hospitals, several field station hospitals, a prisoner of war camp and larger evacuation hospitals in Japan, Hawaii, and the mainland United States in order to implement such improvements.
 At one point, the team came close enough to the front that they received fire from enemy artillery positions, which missed them.
 After 20 months in service, he left active duty at the rank of captain.
 Following his military service, he did a year of work and surgical training at Massachusetts General Hospital.

 In 1955, Nelson returned to Salt Lake City and accepted a faculty position at the University of Utah School of Medicine.
-There he built his own heart-lung bypass machine and employed it to support the first open-heart surgery in the United States west of the Mississippi River.
+There he built his own heart-lung bypass machine and used it to support the first open-heart surgery in the United States west of the Mississippi River.
 That operation was performed at the Salt Lake General Hospital (SLGH, now University of Utah Hospital) on an adult with an atrial septal defect.
+Nelson was the third surgeon in the United States to perform an open-heart operation successfully.
 Nelson was also the director of the University of Utah thoracic surgery residency program.